haraldvage/ELMED219x/README.md

 Throughout the course you'll work on notebooks containing various prepared material and coding exercises.
 We recommend that you make copies of our notebooks before editing them, following the naming convention `my_[name_of_notebook].ipynb`.

+Some of the material is in Norwegian.
+Switch to the branch `eng` for English versions.

 ## Table Of Contents

 *More be added*